Alonskii/One-week-earthquake-viz/README.md

 Finally, I plotted the graph and stored the visualization in the file 'sevenday_quakes.html, which clearly shows the occurence of a seven day Earthquake across the world.

+The PNG file is the output of the visualization.